frcs/quizml/README.md

 directory.
 (Again, use `--verbose` to know which template is actually being used)

-Note that to be compatible with both LaTex and HTML, we use the following
+Note that to be compatible with both LaTeX and HTML, we use the following
 delimiters:
 * `<| ... |>`  for Statements
 * `<< ... >>`  for Expressions